Philbywhizz/scamp/docs/general.md

 The duty value is a fraction of the period value.
 So if the period is $8000 and the duty is $4000 then the duty is 50% of the period.

 If duty >= period then no waveform can be generated, and the output just stays high.

+---
+## Timers

+Timer1 is unavailable as FlashForth uses it internally.
+(I modified the PreScaler and the forth system slowed down).

+Timer2/3 and Timer4/5 could be available for use (I've only experimented with Timer2)

+Fcy = 16000
+Fosc = 2 * Fcy (which is the clock cycle for the timers)

+---